philibern/outlook/outlook/new-outlook-for-windows/manage/enable-new-outlook-if-outlook-web-is-blocked.md

 ---
-title: How to enable the new Outlook for Windows if Outlook on the web is blocked
+title: How to enable new Outlook for Windows if Outlook on the web access is blocked
-description: Admins can learn how to allow access the new Outlook for Windows while blocking access to Outlook on the web (formerly known as Outlook Web App or OWA) using Conditional Access policies in Microsoft Entra ID.
+description: Admins can learn how to allow access to new Outlook for Windows while blocking access to Outlook on the web (formerly known as Outlook Web App or OWA) using Conditional Access policies in Microsoft Entra ID.
 author: colinmorris1992 # GitHub alias
 ms.author: colinmorris # Microsoft alias
 ms.service: outlook